 There are so many options available in the practice of law that deciding where you want to go and what type of law you wish to practice can be a daunting task.
 Don’t worry too much about “having all of the answers” early on.
 Many lawyers do not expect this from you when you start looking for articles.
 We recognize that, for most students, many practice decisions cannot be made until you actually start working in a firm, as the practice of law is different from the study of law.

-Type of Law.
 That being said, factors to consider in planning your legal career obviously include the areas of law.
 Are there a few areas that are of particular interest to you?
 If you want to focus in on two or three key areas, then the combined availability of those areas of practice in a given firm might limit the choices available.
-If you simply have not narrowed it down, you may wish to consider working in a full service law firm, so you can gain practical experience in many different areas.
+If you simply have not narrowed it down, you may wish to consider working in a full-service law firm, so you can gain practical experience in many different areas.

-Size of firm.
-Another consideration is the size of firm in which you want to work.
+Another consideration is the size of a firm in which you want to work.
 There are pros and cons to working at firms of various size.
-A large, full service firm could expose you to a more diverse range of legal service offerings, whereas a small firm could provide you with greater “hands on” experience.
-There may be more work related amenities and services in a large firm, while a small firm could be more transparent.
+A large, full-service firm could expose you to a more diverse range of legal service offerings, whereas a small firm could provide you with greater “hands-on” experience.
+There may be more work-related amenities and services in a large firm, while a small firm could be more transparent.

 There also tends to be a perception in the marketplace that it is easier to move from a large firm to a smaller firm — and more difficult to move from a small firm into a larger firm – after your articles.
 We are certain that there are many different views on whether this perception is true.
 For the record, we have found that this is not a significant consideration when hiring associates who have worked at other firms.
 We have hired lawyers who articled at both small and large firms, as we recognize both environments can provide excellent training.

-Beyond Articles.
 You should also consider what your career at a firm would be like after articles.
 If you stay at a firm, how are you placed in a specific practice?
 Does the firm have a specific program to ensure your legal training continues when you are an associate?
 If you do not stay at the firm, will the lawyers help you find another position?
-Like many law firms, we hire students we hope will have long legal careers at our firm.
+Like many law firms, we hire students as if we are hiring future partners.
 We make a tremendous investment in our people and we are happy to discuss with our prospective students what they can expect beyond their articles.

 There are several things to consider in choosing your courses in law school, the most important of which is: what classes do I find interesting?
 While there are always some exceptions to this rule, do not focus on classes in which you have no interest simply because you think they are “lawyerly”; it could be the first step in a long, but unhappy, “lawyerly” career in which you have little interest.